Overlap locking and non-perturbative effects in spin glasses: Acknowledgements

 Zero modes imply that $B(t)$ diverges at small $t$.
-The consequences of zero modes on the spin glass propagators at the RSB saddle point have been studied long ago by De Dominicis and Kondor \cite{de1984spin}.
-We can adapt their results to compute $B(t)$, noting that $t$ plays, in our case, the role of the square of the momentum $k^2$ in a finite-dimensional theory.
-Defining $q=(q_L+q_R)/2$ and $s=q_L-q_R$ their theory allows us to compute also the conditional averages of $s^2$ for fixed values of $q$ and small $t$
+The consequences of zero modes for the spin-glass propagators at the RSB saddle point were studied long ago by De Dominicis and Kondor \cite{de1984spin}.
+We can adapt their results to compute $B(t)$, noting that $t$ plays, in our case, the role of the momentum-squared $k^2$ in a finite-dimensional theory.
+Defining $q=(q_L+q_R)/2$ and $s=q_L-q_R$, their theory allows us to compute also the conditional averages of $s^2$ for fixed values of $q$ and small $t$

 The first term is relevant only when $q$ is near zero.
 For small $t$ it is (in distribution sense) $C_1\delta (q)/t^{3/2}$.
 The second term at $q$ not too small is $ C_2(q)/(q t^{3/2})$, where the function $C_2(q)$ has a non-zero limit when $q\to 0$ and vanishes linearly at $q=q_\text{ EA}$.
 Exactly at $q=q_\text{ EA}$ we have: